EffectOrientedProgramming/book/Chapters/03_Effects_As_A_Way_Forward.md

 An approach that programmers may use to handle this is to delineate the parts of the program which use external systems.

-By delineating them
+By delineating them,
-  , programmers then have tools to handle the unpredictable parts in more predictable ways.
+  programmers then have tools to handle the unpredictable parts in more predictable ways.

 The interactions with external systems can be defined in terms of "Effects".
 Effects create a delineation between the parts of a program that interact with external systems and those that don't.